orstavik/JoiEvents/docs/2_EventToEvent/6_Pattern2_EarlyBird.md

 1. events are added to the same target and in the same propagation phase, then
 2. we have no control over the sequence in which these event listeners run.

-Thus, for the EarlyBird pattern to work safely, no other scripts in your app should listen for events on the `window` in the capture and target phase or `document` node in the capture phase. *Do not use EarlyBird event listeners to react to events on the level of the app: do not crowd out the EarlyBird event space for regular bullshit.*
+Thus, for the EarlyBird pattern to work safely, no other scripts in your app should listen for events on the `window` in the capture and target phase or `document` node in the capture phase.

+> Att!
+This pattern includes an assumption about the DOM!!
+The EarlyBird pattern assumes that either a) *no* event listeners for bubbling events are added on the `window` or the `document` in the the capture phase, or b) if they are, that the app developer has control of their conflicts and priority.

 ## When should EarlyBirds block and compose?